TAIO Logo

 Understanding cultural fit involves ensuring that the outsourced team's values, beliefs, and practices align with those of your agency.

-icon - outsourcing partner(2)
+outsourcing partner(2)

 Identifying potential risks of misalignment can help prevent issues like miscommunication and compromised patient care.